-Fake quadrics are motivated by the study of fake projective planes, that is, surfaces of general type with the same Betti numbers as $\mathbb P^2$.
-It is proved by Yau that every fake projective plane is a quotient $ \mathbb B_{2}/\Gamma$ of the two-dimensional complex ball $\mathbb B_{2}$ by a cocompact and torsion-free discrete group $\Gamma$ of Aut$(\mathbb B_{2})$ (c.f.\cite{Yau77},\cite{Yau78}).
-Based on the Yau's Theorem, a classification of all fake projective planes is done by Prasad and Yeung (c.f.\cite{PY07}).
-However, the classification of fake quadrics remains largely open.
+The study of fake quadrics is motivated by the classification of fake projective planes, i.e., surfaces of general type with the same Betti numbers as $\mathbb P^2$.
+Yau proved that every fake projective plane is a quotient $\mathbb B_2/\Gamma$ of the complex $2$-ball by a cocompact torsion-free discrete subgroup $\Gamma \subset \operatorname{Aut}(\mathbb B_2)$ \cite{Yau77,Yau78}.
+Subsequently, Prasad and Yeung gave a complete classification of all fake projective planes \cite{PY07}.
+In contrast, the classification of fake quadrics remains largely open.
 In particular, the existence of a simply-connected fake quadric, first raised by Hirzebruch (cf. \cite[p.8]{BCP11} and \cite[p.780]{Hir87}), is still unresolved.

-Let $S$ be a fake quadric.
-It is well-known that the canonical divisor $K_{S}$ is ample.
-In fact, for any reduced and irreducible curve $C$ on $S$, since $K_{S}$ is nef, so $K_{S}.C= 0$ if and only if $C$ is a $(-2)$-curve.
-Hence, $K_{S}$ is ample if and only if there is no $(-2)$-curve exists.
-Since the number $k$ of $(-2)$-curve is at most $\rho(S)-1=1$ (c.f. \cite[VII.
-Proposition 2.5]{BHPV04}), and $k\leq 2(3c_{2}-c_{1}^{2})/9=4/9<1$ (c.f \cite[Proposition 2.1.1]{Miy84}), thus $k=0$ which implies $K_{S}$ is ample.
+Let $S$ be a fake quadric surface.
+It is well-known that the canonical divisor $K_S$ is ample.
+In fact, for any reduced and irreducible curve $C$ on $S$, since $K_S$ is nef, $K_S \cdot C = 0$ if and only if $C$ is a $(-2)$-curve.
+Let $k$ be the number of $(-2)$-curves on $S$.
+By a result of Miyaoka \cite[Proposition~2.1.1]{BHPV04,Miy84}, we have $k \le 2(3c_2 - c_1^2)/9 = 4/9 < 1$, hence $k = 0$.
+Therefore $K_S$ is ample.